doctrine/orm/docs/en/reference/inheritance-mapping.rst

 Things to note:

 -  The "attribute override" specifies the overrides base on the property name.
--  The column type *CANNOT* be changed. if the column type is not equals you got a ``MappingException``
+-  The column type *CANNOT* be changed.
+If the column type is not equal you get a ``MappingException``
--  The override can redefine all the column except the type.
+-  The override can redefine all the columns except the type.

 Query the Type
 --------------